ava-labs/avalanche-starter-kit/contracts/interchain-messaging/send-recive-unidirectional-game-result/DEPLOYMENT_GUIDE_AVACLOUD.md

 ## Conclusion
-This tutorial provides a step-by-step approach to establishing communication between smart contracts on Avalanche using Avacloud.
+This tutorial provides a step-by-step approach to establishing communication between smart contracts on different L1 blockchains of Avalanche using Avacloud.
 Make sure to adjust the addresses and specific configurations according to your implementation and environment.
 Good luck with your development!